 Clemmons is a medium-sized village located in the state of North Carolina.
 With a population of 20,563 people and eight constituent neighborhoods, Clemmons is the 47th largest community in North Carolina.

-Clemmons is a decidedly white-collar village, with fully 88.22% of the workforce employed in white-collar jobs, well above the national average.
+Clemmons is a decidedly white-collar village, with fully 87.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clemmons is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Clemmons who work in management occupations (13.64%), sales jobs (11.40%), and healthcare (11.36%).
+There are especially a lot of people living in Clemmons who work in management occupations (13.14%), healthcare (11.57%), and sales jobs (11.32%).

 Also of interest is that Clemmons has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Clemmons in 2010 was $34,448, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $137,792 for a family of four.
+The per capita income in Clemmons in 2018 was $35,068, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,272 for a family of four.
 However, Clemmons contains both very wealthy and poor people as well.

-Clemmons is a somewhat ethnically-diverse village.
+Clemmons is a very ethnically-diverse village.
 The people who call Clemmons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clemmons residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clemmons include English, Irish, Scottish, and Italian.
+Important ancestries of people in Clemmons include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Clemmons is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.